EnigmaCurry/d.rymcg.tech/_terminal/linux/README.md

 List all the instances of the template `arch`:

 ```
-arch --list
+podman_arch --list
 ```

-(Note that if you invoked `podman_arch --list`, it would show the same instances as `arch --list` [as long as docker is the same], because they are all from the same template: `arch`.)
+(Note that if you invoked `arch --list`, it would show the same instances [as long as its the same docker], because they are both from the same template:
+`arch`.
+If you want these to be distinct templates, you can symlink `Dockerfile.arch` to `Dockerfile.podman_arch`)

-Stop all the containers running the template `arch` :
+Remove all the containers running the template `arch` :

 ```
 arch --rm-all